 For this level of doneness, we remove the roast to a cutting board and tent with foil when the meat thermometer reads 120º.

-The roast will have cooking momentum, by which I mean that the temperature will continue to rise as the roast rests (about 10º, so final prime rib temp of 130º).
+The roast will have carryover cooking, by which I mean that the temperature will continue to rise as the roast rests (about 10º, so final prime rib temp of 130º).

 If you prefer a medium to medium-well roast, take the meat out of the oven at 135º–140º and tent with foil (the temperature should rise to 145º–150º.